ScottLogic/blog/_posts/2024-05-15-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 *This did take a couple of attempts to create sufficient data, but it did work in the end.
 A small caveat can be noted here that some basic knowledge of Cypher will help you confirm the dummy data is useable.
 Alternatively, you can just run the queries in Neo4j and see what graph you get, if you are adamant about not learning any Cypher!*

-To add this to Neo4j, we go to the Neo4j browser and paste in our Jypher queries to populate the database.
+To add this to Neo4j, we go to the Neo4j browser and paste in our Cypher queries to populate the database.

 We then get a beautiful looking graph of inter-linked nodes!